Home » Alcohol Related Crimes Attorney » Alcohol Consumption in a Motor Vehicle in Columbus, OH

 Ohio lawmakers know that alcohol and cars don’t mix, so these types of violations are taken very seriously by police.
 Alcohol consumption in a motor vehicle is always illegal in Ohio, whether you are a driver or a passenger.
 The only exception to this rule is in the back of a limousine if you are separated from the driver.
 Even if you are not drinking and driving, the actions of your passengers can still get you, the driver, in trouble.

-What Do I Have to Be Doing to Be Arrested for Alcohol Consumption in a Motor Vehicle?
+How Can You Be Arrested for Alcohol Consumption in a Motor Vehicle?

 Unfortunately, law enforcement doesn’t have to catch you in the act of drinking an alcoholic beverage while in a moving vehicle in order to arrest you for alcohol consumption in a motor vehicle.
 Instead, evidence of violating Ohio open container laws in your car or truck is enough.